-In order to check up on how the beekeepers of Livingstone trained last year, I spoke to Cliff Maunze from Environment Africa in Zimbabwe.
-Cliff recently visited the farmers in November 2016.
+Cliff recently visited the farmers and we caught up with him to see how they were faring.
 He went with the goal of monitoring their progress and mentoring them through the challenges of starting up hives and caring for their bees.

 What he found when arrived amazed him.
 “I had planned on only mentoring the twenty farmers who we trained in July 2016, but when I arrived there were another forty-two farmers who wanted the training as well!”
-Furthermore, four of the farmers who participated in the November workshop were women.
+Furthermore, four of the farmers who wished to participate were women.

 The beekeeping training took place during the Zambia Festival of Action.
-It consisted of two days of training with farmers from the Sons of Thunder, a farming coop from around the Livingstone area.
-Topics in workshop included how to build a hive using only locally available materials and the biology and behaviour of bees.
-As well, farmers learnt how to care for bees and how and when to extract honey.
-Over the two trainings in 2016, the farmers built nineteen hives.
+It consisted of two days of training with farmers from Sons of Thunder, a farming co-op near Livingstone.
+Topics in the workshop included how to build a hive using only locally available materials and the biology and behaviour of bees.
+Farmers also learned how to care for bees and how and when to extract honey.
+Over the two training days in 2016, the farmers built nineteen hives.
 The hives were then baited with propolis and beeswax, two products that bees naturally make in order to attract wild bees to colonise the hives.
 When Cliff returned, two of the hives were already colonized with bees.
 The rest of the hives were baited again and are still waiting for wild bees to settle into them.